 Predominantly a wide player at youth level, Taylor-Hart cuts a fairly peculiar profile on the pitch.
 He’s pretty tall and is a very upright runner, almost rigid.
 He isn’t explosive but he can shift through the gears smoothly.

-The 19-year-old is a high-volume dribbler – his first instinct, for better or worse, is to get on the ball and carry it.
+He is a high-volume dribbler – his first instinct, for better or worse, is to get on the ball and carry it.
 He has good close control in smaller spaces which enables him to beat defenders by manipulating the ball and is adept at rolling out of pressure to drive into open space, but he is prone to doing too much too often.

 Taylor-Hart’s decision-making on the ball leaves quite a bit to be desired in general.
 He doesn’t release possession quickly enough in quite a few attacking situations.
 After a eat bit of dribbling to break open the game, he would be better served to move the ball on quickly to exploit the space he creates.
 Instead, he often carries the ball into dead-ends and turns possession over with poor shots.